dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 ### [Zero Point Energy from Lacuna Dynamo](#zero-point-energy-from-lacuna-dynamo)

-There are signs whose power derives from scarcity: sexual images, money or rare experiences.
+There are signs whose power derives from scarcity: sexual images or symbols of wealth and rare experiences.
 The influence derived from signs whose power is derived from a lacuna of paucity is magical.
 By limiting the prevelence of the signifier, you tightly control the circumstances by which the sign becomes defined in the minds of men.
 Therefore, you can constrain the typology of mindforms that result from exposure to the signifier.
-This is the power of the occult: it is power derived from the unseen.
+This is the power of the
+occult: it is power derived from the unseen.
 This power allows you strongly and deftfully cultivate the semiotic mappings in the mind.

 <a name="semiotics-in-branding-and-marketing" />